Nuclear fuel: Aqueous solutions of uranyl salts

 The aqueous homogeneous reactors (AHRs) use a solution of uranyl sulfate or other uranium salt in water.
 Historically, AHRs have all been small research reactors, not large power reactors.
-An AHR known as the Medical Isotope Production System is being considered for production of medical isotopes.

 Liquid metals or alloys

-The Dual fluid reactor has a variant DFR/m which works with eutectic liquid metal alloys, e.g. U-Cr or U-Fe.
+The dual fluid reactor (DFR) has a variant DFR/m which works with eutectic liquid metal alloys, e.g. U-Cr or U-Fe.

-Common physical forms of nuclear fuel
+Common physical forms

 Uranium dioxide (UO2) powder is compacted to cylindrical pellets and sintered at high temperatures to produce ceramic nuclear fuel pellets with a high density and well defined physical properties and chemical composition.
 A grinding process is used to achieve a uniform cylindrical geometry with narrow tolerances.
 Such fuel pellets are then stacked and filled into the metallic tubes.
 The metal used for the tubes depends on the design of the reactor.
 Stainless steel was used in the past, but most reactors now use a zirconium alloy which, in addition to being highly corrosion-resistant, has low neutron absorption.
 The tubes containing the fuel pellets are sealed: these tubes are called fuel rods.
 The finished fuel rods are grouped into fuel assemblies that are used to build up the core of a power reactor.

 Cladding is the outer layer of the fuel rods, standing between the coolant and the nuclear fuel.
 It is made of a corrosion-resistant material with low absorption cross section for thermal neutrons, usually Zircaloy or steel in modern constructions, or magnesium with small amount of aluminium and other metals for the now-obsolete Magnox reactors.
 Cladding prevents radioactive fission fragments from escaping the fuel into the coolant and contaminating it.
 Besides the prevention of radioactive leaks this also serves to keep the coolant as non-corrosive as feasible and to prevent reactions between chemically aggressive fission products and the coolant.
 For example, the highly reactive alkali metal caesium which reacts strongly with water, producing hydrogen, and which is among the more common fission products.